Connecting the Dots: UV-Bright Companions of Little Red Dots as Lyman-Werner Sources Enabling Direct Collapse Black Hole Formation: Discussion

+A key geometric prediction of this scenario is that the collapse occurs in a nearby (likely a satellite; see \citealt{Visbal2014}) halo, offset from the star-forming galaxy that generates the Lyman–Werner radiation field.
+The resulting compact object is therefore born spatially offset, naturally producing a configuration in which a compact red component lies close to, but not coincident with, a UV-bright companion, as illustrated schematically in Figure~\ref{fig:cartoon} (step 2).

-This framework naturally promptly produces a massive (up to $10^6~{\rm M_\odot}$) black hole, still surrounded by its extremely dense natal cloud, which connects several otherwise puzzling observational properties of LRDs.
+This framework naturally produces a massive (up to $10^6~{\rm M_\odot}$) black hole, still surrounded by its extremely dense natal cloud, which connects several otherwise puzzling observational properties of LRDs.
 The extreme compactness of the red components follows directly from collapse in an LW-regulated regime, in which gas approaches the atomic-cooling limit without fragmenting into a normal stellar population.
-It also explains the extremely steep, in some cases nearly blackbody-like, rest-frame optical continua, with Balmer breaks, Balmer absorption and exponential wings, observed in many systems.
-These have been attributed to accreting black holes embedded in dense, optically thick gas configurations, variously described as cocoons, or envelopes (sometimes phenomenologically dubbed BH*) \citep{InayoshiMaiolino2025,Ji2025,DEugenio2025,Juodzbalis2024,Naidu2025_BHstar, Sneppen2026arXiv260118864S, Graaff2025_Cliff, Graaff2025_unified, Rusakov2025arXiv250316595R, Liu2025ApJ...994..113L, Kido2025MNRAS.544.3407K}.
-In a LW-regulated collapse scenario, the collapse itself can naturally generate a gas compaction event \citep{Cenci2025}, reproducing the observed spectra of LRDs, while also providing a plausible explanation for the observed X-ray weakness \citep[e.g.][]{Ananna2024}.
-Such spectra have additionally been shown to be consistent with predictions from MESA-based stellar evolution models of quasi-stars, which naturally reproduce the observed SEDs \citep{Santarelli2025arXiv251011772S_dcbh}.
+The collapse can also naturally trigger a gas compaction event \citep{Cenci2025}, creating a dense, optically thick environment around the central accreting object.
+Such conditions provide a plausible explanation for the observed X-ray weakness \citep[e.g.,][]{Ananna2024, MadauHaardt2024ApJ...976L..24M,PacucciNarayan2024ApJ...976...96P,Yue2024,Maiolino2025MNRAS.538.1921M_chandra}, as well as the extremely steep, in some cases nearly blackbody-like, rest-frame optical continua with Balmer breaks, Balmer absorption, and exponential wings observed in many systems.
+These spectra have been attributed to accreting black holes embedded in dense gas configurations, variously described as cocoons or envelopes (sometimes phenomenologically dubbed BH*); however, the exact geometry of this dense gas structure remains debated \citep{Juodzbalis2024_rosetta, Graaff2025_Cliff, Graaff2025_unified, DEugenio2025, InayoshiMaiolino2025, Ji2025, Naidu2025_BHstar, Kido2025MNRAS.544.3407K, Liu2025ApJ...994..113L, Liu2026arXiv260302317L, MadauMaiolino2026arXiv260222386M, Matthee2026arXiv260317667M, Rusakov2026Natur.649..574R, Sneppen2026arXiv260118864S, Wang2026_water}.
+In particular, the DCBH model of \citet{Pacucci2026arXiv260114368P} demonstrates that accretion through a dense, compressionally heated, collisionally ionized flow can self-consistently reproduce these spectral properties.
+Similar spectral shapes are also obtained in MESA-based stellar evolution models of quasi-stars \citep{Santarelli2026ApJ...998L...4S_LRD} and in SED models of supermassive stars \citep[e.g.,][]{Chisholm2026arXiv260215935C,NandalLoeb2026ApJ...998..124N}.